KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 - ~~Does bf16 = fp32?~~ **Yes.** 3× independent confirmation in 3B 16-bit full.
 - ~~Does precision staging help with continuous lr?~~ **No.** Exp AA = Baseline ±0.001.
 - ~~Does CPU determinism help with continuous lr + no quantization?~~ **No.** CPU-AA = Baseline ±0.002.
+- ~~Does CPU determinism help with discontinuous lr + no quantization?~~ **No.** CPU-C = Exp A ±0.002 (discontinued at step 70).
 - ~~Is the 22% train loss improvement real?~~ **No.** Measurement artifact (HF Trainer resume logic).
 - ~~Does GPU fp32-only training match the anchor effect?~~ **Answered by Experiment F:** On reported train_loss (artifact-affected), GPU fp32 captures 96.6%.
 On MMLU, F (76.41%) > C (76.34%) with STEM preserved.
+- ~~Does CPU determinism require quantization noise?~~ **Yes.** 3B 16-bit: CPU = GPU (both lr schedules).
+7B QLoRA 4-bit: CPU ≠ GPU (0.82%). ★ Quantization is the sole variable.

 ### Active Investigation

-1. **Does CPU warm restart outperform GPU warm restart?** 7B data suggests yes (G > F), but within stderr.
-3B CPU-C experiment in progress.
-2. **Does CPU determinism require quantization noise?** 3B 16-bit: CPU = GPU.
-7B QLoRA: CPU ≠ GPU.
-Need 7B QLoRA + continuous lr + CPU to isolate.
+1. **3B QLoRA 4-bit: Does quantization create CPU ≠ GPU on the same model?** Same 3B model + add 4-bit quantization → if CPU ≠ GPU: quantization confirmed 100%.
+If CPU = GPU: model size is variable (unexpected).
-3. **Does warm restart (SGDR) consistently improve MMLU in fine-tuning?** 7B: 4/4 positive.
-3B: MMLU evaluation pending (AA, CPU-AA, CPU-C).
+2. **Does warm restart (SGDR) consistently improve MMLU in fine-tuning?** 7B: 4/4 positive.
+3B: MMLU evaluation pending (AA, CPU-AA).
-4. **If CPU-C (3B, warm restart + CPU) improves MMLU:** This confirms CPU deterministic restart > GPU stochastic restart even without quantization.
-5. **If CPU-C (3B, warm restart + CPU) does not improve MMLU:** CPU restart advantage requires quantization noise — applicable only to QLoRA/GPTQ settings.
+3. **Multi-cycle CPU-anchored SGDR:** Does [CPU→GPU] × N restarts amplify the effect?
+(2+ epoch experiment planned)
+4. **Multiple seeds:** Current results from single seeds only.
+Reproducibility with 3+ seeds needed.

 ### Future Directions

-6. Does the MMLU gap emerge at full scale (1 epoch+, 6500+ steps)?
+5. Does the MMLU gap emerge at full scale (1 epoch+, 6500+ steps)?
-7. What is the optimal restart ratio?
+6. What is the optimal restart ratio?
 (10%?
 20%?
 Multiple restarts?)
-8. Does CPU-Anchored SGDR with multiple restarts (CPU→GPU→CPU→GPU...) amplify the effect?
+7. Does CPU-Anchored SGDR with multiple restarts (CPU→GPU→CPU→GPU...) amplify the effect?
-9. Does fp64 CPU anchor provide a deeper basin than fp32 CPU anchor?
+8. Does fp64 CPU anchor provide a deeper basin than fp32 CPU anchor?
-10. Does high-quality data (LIMA, Orca) + CPU-anchored SGDR amplify the effect?
+9. Does high-quality data (LIMA, Orca) + CPU-anchored SGDR amplify the effect?
-11. Do alternative benchmarks (TruthfulQA, needle-in-a-haystack) capture warm restart effects?
+10. Do alternative benchmarks (TruthfulQA, needle-in-a-haystack) capture warm restart effects?

 ---